shirshamukherjee/projectfrthistime/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Shirsha Mukherjee!
+My name is Shirsha Mukherjee.
 I am currently a 3rd year undergraduate student at the University of Oklahoma.
 I'm studying Math & Physics, and I also love language & music.

 Research Interests